-On April 25, 2019, Agnico Eagle reported that gold production in the first quarter of 2019 reached 167,340 ounces, slightly increasing when compared to the prior-year period due to slightly higher throughput levels and higher grades, partially offset by slightly lower gold recoveries.
+On July 24, 2019, Agnico Eagle reported that gold production in the second quarter of 2019 reached 168,622 ounces, compared to 183,726 ounces in the corresponding period of 2018.
+The decrease in 2019 is due to lower grades.

 Work on the Barnat extension project is proceeding on budget and on schedule.
-Work is primarily focused on the Highway 117 road deviation, overburden stripping and rock excavation.
-The highway deviation work re-started in April 2019 and is expected to be completed in late 2019.
+Work is primarily focused on the Highway 117 road deviation, overburden stripping and topographic drilling/rock excavation.
+The highway deviation work re-started in the second quarter of 2019 and is expected to be completed in the fourth quarter of 2019.
 Production activities at Barnat are scheduled to begin in late 2019, following completion of the highway deviation.

-Agnico Eagle reported that exploration programs are ongoing to evaluate several deposits to the east of the Canadian Malartic open pit, including the Odyssey, East Malartic, Sladen and Sheehan zones.
+Agnico Eagle reported that exploration programs are ongoing to evaluate the underground potential at several deposits to the east of the Canadian Malartic open pit, including the Odyssey, East Malartic, Sladen and Sheehan zones.
 These opportunities have the potential to provide new sources of ore for the Canadian Malartic mill.
 Additional exploration will be carried out in 2019 to assess the potential of these zones.
+The permit allowing for the development of an undergraound ramp at the Odyssey project was received in December 2018.

-For more information, refer to Agnico Eagle's press release dated February 14, 2019 entitled "Agnico Eagle Reports Fourth Quarter and Full Year 2018 Results - Three-Year Guidance Outlines Growing Production with Stable to Declining Unit Costs; Meliadine Mill Commissioning Underway with Project Ahead of Schedule and Under Budget; Year-Over-Year Increase in Mineral Reserves and Mineral Resources; Quarterly Dividend Increased", and Agnico Eagle's press release entitled "Agnico Eagle Reports First Quarter 2019 Results; Solid Production and Cost Performance; Nunavut Development Projects Advancing as Planned with Meliadine Expected to Achieve Commercial Production in May; Exploration Drilling Continues to Advance Project Pipeline", both filed on www.sedar.com.
+For more information, refer to Agnico Eagle's press release dated February 14, 2019 entitled "Agnico Eagle Reports Fourth Quarter and Full Year 2018 Results - Three-Year Guidance Outlines Growing Production with Stable to Declining Unit Costs; Meliadine Mill Commissioning Underway with Project Ahead of Schedule and Under Budget; Year-Over-Year Increase in Mineral Reserves and Mineral Resources; Quarterly Dividend Increased", and Agnico Eagle's press release dated July 24, 2019 entitled "Agnico Eagle Reports Second Quarter 2019 Results; Solid Operating Performance; Meliadine Production Ramping Up Following Declaration of Commercial Production; Exploration Continues to Enhance Minesite and Pipeline Projects", both filed on www.sedar.com.